nireshd/express_mongodb_restAPI/README.md

 Example: http://13.229.100.17:8001/search?q="Ribosomes"

-Output return is a list of questions that fall below "Ribosomes" in the database.
+Output is an array of questions that fall below "Ribosomes" in the database.